-Performing a Network Assessment involves a few steps to insure that network problems are easily identified and resolved.
+Performing a Network Assessment involves a few steps to ensure that network problems are easily identified and resolved.
 The following procedure is recommended:

-- Deploy PathSolutions software in the environment to be assessed.
-Follow the license instructions to download and install the software.
+- Follow the license instructions to download and install the software.
 At the end of the installation, the Quick Config Wizard will run and will set up the license and scan the network looking for devices to monitor.

 Review each section of the Assessment Report:

 - Ensure that the inventory of identified network devices are capable of handling VoIP traffic.
 Issues should be evaluated to determine if they would affect VoIP, and/or get them resolved.